Charles Wells (gambler): Fame

-Wells’ exploits inspired Fred Gilbert to write a popular song, "The Man Who Broke the Bank at Monte Carlo".
+Wells' exploits inspired Fred Gilbert to write a popular song, "The Man Who Broke the Bank at Monte Carlo".
 Other people had broken the bank before Wells, but it is probable that this song played a major part in making him famous.
 Subsequent reports in the press and even in the House of Commons refer to him as "Monte Carlo Wells".
-A biography of Charles Wells appeared in 2016: The Man who Broke the Bank at Monte Carlo: Charles Deville Wells, Gambler and Fraudster Extraordinaire.
+A biography of Charles Wells was published in 2016: The Man who Broke the Bank at Monte Carlo: Charles Deville Wells, Gambler and Fraudster Extraordinaire.

 In culture

-In 1935, there was a film called The Man Who Broke the Bank at Monte Carlo, and in 1983, Michael Butterworth wrote a book of the same name.
-In 1988, a musical farce entitled Lucky Stiff, based on Mr. Butterworth's book, opened off-Broadway.
-However, these fictional accounts were only based in the loosest possible way on Wells' exploits.
+In 1935, a film was released named The Man Who Broke the Bank at Monte Carlo, and in 1983, Michael Butterworth wrote a book of the same name.
+In 1988, a farcical musical play entitled Lucky Stiff, based on Mr. Butterworth's book, opened in New York off-Broadway.
+However, these fictional accounts were based only vaguely on Wells' exploits.